Oded2/Aerologger/README.md

 This project is licensed under the MIT License.

 Feel free to modify and enhance the code according to your requirements.

-For further details, refer to the official NASA APOD API documentation at https://api.nasa.gov/.